Review: Maybank World Mastercard

 Expiry

-While TREATS Points normally expire after one year, Maybank World Mastercard cardholders are automatically enrolled into the Rewards Infinite programme.
+While TREATS Points normally expire after 12-15 months, Maybank World Mastercard cardholders are automatically enrolled into the Rewards Infinite programme.
 This means their TREATS Points never expire.

 Pooling

 TREATS Points pool with other Maybank cards.
-If you have 20,000 TREATS Points on the Maybank World Mastercard, and 5,000 TREATS Points on the Maybank Horizon Visa Signature, you can redeem 25,000 TREATS Points at one go.
+If you have 20,000 TREATS Points on the Maybank World Mastercard, and 5,000 TREATS Points on the Maybank Horizon Visa Signature, you can redeem 25,000 TREATS Points in a single conversion.

 This also means that if you cancel your Maybank World Mastercard Card, you won’t lose your accumulated TREATS Points unless it happens to be your very last TREATS-earning card.